Şirin Tekeli: Years of action

 Following Turkey’s decision on not changing the civic law in accordance with the Convention on the Elimination of All Forms of Discrimination Against Women(CEDAW), in 1986 she took part in a petition demanding changes in the constitution, laws and practice, in accordance with the contract.

-On 17 May 1987, she participated to the first legal protest after the military coup, and demanded an end to domestic violence.
+On 17 May 1987, she participated in the first legal protest after the military coup, and demanded an end to domestic violence.

 Awards

 In 1996, she was awarded with Ordre des Palmes Académiques by the Cultural Ministry of France.